- August 20, 2018

 - Category: Family owned business, Selling a business, Small business strategic planning

-I had a tour of a town in the oil patch in Alberta this week.
-The local tour guide pointed out a lot of small businesses that had similar attributes:
+On a tour of a town in the oil patch of Alberta, the local tour guide pointed out many small businesses that had similar attributes:

 - Started 20 to 30 years ago by one guy and one piece of equipment and now it has 20 to 25 employees, a fleet of trucks, or trailers, or drilling equipment, or other tools of the trade to be of service to the oil patch.

-- The founder owner might have thought about the future plans but isn’t sure how to make a plan if he or she wanted to.
+- The founder-owner might have thought about the future plans but isn’t sure how to make it happen.

-I had a call in the spring from two guys looking to purchase a business in the Los Angeles area.
+Around the same time, I spoke with two gentlemen looking to purchase a business in the Los Angeles area.
 They looked at 100 businesses for sale and consistently found that these businesses were too dependent on the owner and not well positioned for sale.
 If a business broker as involved, they were not impressed in their ability to make the business sale ready.

-Although one person was in Alberta, Canada and the others were in Los Angeles California, they both were thinking the problem was a local issue – It’s not.
+Although one person was in Alberta, Canada and the others were in Los Angeles California, they both believed that the problem was a local issue – It’s not.